 |$ -||No Information||Review|

-The Canadian Economy and its Impact Upon the CAD
+The Canadian Economy and its Impact upon the CAD

-Canada is the world’s 10th largest economy in terms of its GDP and has enjoyed strong growth during the past 20 years, despite two brief recessions during the 1990s and in 2009.
-The inflation rate in Canada is persistently high, however improvements in fiscal policies have led to a lower budget deficit with lower inflation rates.
+Canada is the world’s 10th largest economy in terms of its GDP, and has enjoyed strong growth during the past 20 years, despite two brief recessions during the 1990s and in 2009.
+The inflation rate in Canada is persistently high; however, improvements in fiscal policies have led to a lower budget deficit with lower inflation rates.

-The Canadian economy is especially exposed to commodities, being a major producer of minerals, petroleum, grains and wood products which make up 60% of the nation’s export total.
-The market for these commodities therefore has a major impact upon the value of the Canadian Dollar.
+The Canadian economy is especially exposed to commodities, being a major producer of minerals, petroleum, grains and wood products, which make up 60% of the nation’s export total.
+The market for these commodities therefore has a major impact on the value of the Canadian Dollar.
 Canada also has a strong trading relationship with the US, so any investor interested in the Canadian Dollar should also pay close attention to any political and economic events going on in America too.